MarcFrankfurt/Bioweb3D/README.md

 Use the `Download ZIP` button on the right to fetch all files in one archive (or click one by one a file name, then the `Raw` button in the frame headline to get it displayed raw in black font only, and then select `save as` from your browser menue).

-The files contain data of 24 million arrests in 2,040 records categorized by:
+The files contain adjusted data of 24 million arrests in 2,040 records categorized by:
 - arrests for prostitution or disorderly conduct
 - male/female
 - 17 age groups -9 ...
 65+